davehull/Get-StakRank/README.md

 VERBOSE: Exiting Get-Rank
 VERBOSE: Exiting Get-StakRank.ps1
 ```
-When the script completes, you're left with one tsv file summarizing the frequency of each Autorun for each role based on the -Fields you provided.
+When the script completes, you're left with one tsv file (per role in the role scenario) summarizing the frequency of each Autorun for each of the -Fields you provided.
 Of course, if you run the script without the -RolesFile option because you don't have a naming convention you can rely on, you'll end up with a single tsv file summarizing the frequency of each Autorun across all the systems for which you have collected data.

 Get-Stakrank is not limited to frequency analysis of Autoruns output.
 It should be applicable for any collection of separated values files.